 Science is all around us!
 For this year’s Science Festival, COSI invites you to celebrate that science and even contribute to scientific research by participating in Ohio’s very own BioBlitz!

 What is a BioBlitz?
-It is a way for our community to work together to find as many species as possible in Ohio during the four days of the Science Festival.
+It is a way for our community to work together to find as many species as possible in Ohio.
 COSI is inviting individuals, families, schools, and organizations to participate by simply snapping photos of plants and animals in the wild.
 Using the iNaturalist platform, our observations will be tracked and made available to naturalists and researchers.
 Let’s explore Ohio’s biodiversity!

 How do I participate in the BioBlitz?